Wheat flour: Type numbers

 This table is only a rough guideline for converting bread recipes.
 Since flour types are not standardized in many countries, the numbers may differ between manufacturers.
 There is no French type corresponding to the lowest ash residue in the table.
 The closest is French Type 45.

-There is no official Chinese name corresponding to the highest ash residue in the table.
-Usually such products are imported from Japan and the Japanese name zenryufun (全粒粉) is used, or it is called quánmài miànfěn (全麥麵粉).

-It is possible to determine ash content from some US manufacturers.
-However, US measurements are based on wheat with a 14% moisture content.
-Thus, a US flour with 0.48% ash would approximate a French Type 55.

 Other measurable properties of flour as used in baking can be determined using a variety of specialized instruments, such as the farinograph.

 Zeleny sedimentation value

 The Zeleny sedimentation value is a measurement of how much of the flour sediments during a set period of time in a lactic acid solution.
 It is used to predict the baking characteristics of a particular cultivar.
 Since this test has costs associated with it, the Zeleny value may itself be estimated by EM irradiation and spectral analysis of the dry material.
 Where present, damage by insect pests and fungal diseases are the primary determinants of the sedimentation value, overwhelming the underlying genetic characteristics.